The Boys in the Bar: Plot

-Tom Kenderson (Alan Autry), an old friend and baseball teammate of bartender Sam Malone (Ted Danson), announces in his forthcoming autobiography that he is homosexual.
+Tom Kenderson, an old friend and baseball teammate of bartender Sam Malone, announces in his forthcoming autobiography that he is homosexual.
 At a press conference held at the bar, Sam, having not read the book in advance, is shocked by Tom's revelation.
-Diane Chambers (Shelley Long) helps Sam to calm down, and they discuss Tom.
+Diane Chambers helps Sam to calm down, and they discuss Tom.
 Moments later, Sam publicly accepts and supports Tom and his sexuality, which local newspapers report.
-The next day, as they read the newspaper, the bar's regular patrons—including Norm (George Wendt)—express their disdain toward homosexuals.
+The next day, as they read the newspaper, the bar's regular patrons—including Norm—express their disdain toward homosexuals.
 They worry that Sam's support for his old friend will turn Cheers into a gay bar.
 Diane criticizes their homophobia telling them that gays are normal people and reveals there are two gay men in the bar as they speak.

 The regulars conclude that three male newcomers are homosexual and try to persuade Sam to escort them from the bar.
 Sam becomes concerned about dividing his loyalties between his regular customers and potential gay customers.
 Employees and regulars—pulled in by Diane—argue over the three newcomers in the billiard room.
 When the newcomers congratulate Sam for supporting Tom, Sam decides not to eject them to avoid discriminating among his customers.
 Norm and the other regulars trick the three men into assuming that 7:00 pm is the last call for drinks at and escort them from the bar.
 Diane tells the regulars that the men they escorted out are not homosexual and that the two gay men are still present.
 The two men in question kiss Norm on his cheeks.